ericwrobinson/magic-pie-copy-rjs/src/pages/services/index.md

     - serviceImage: /img/magic-pie-copy-icon-blogs.svg
       serviceTitle: Blogs & Articles
       serviceSubtitle: >-
-        I must have written more than a hundred blogs.
+        This isn't the coolest sentence I've ever typed, but...
+I've written well over a hundred blogs.
+(Cool, bro.)
 For a lot of different businesses in a lot of different industries, too.